-Creating opportunities for worker cooperatives and supporting business owners with a suite of tools designed for understanding governance structures, operations, succession planning, and expansion.
+Supporting business owners with a suite of tools designed for understanding employee ownership including governance structures, operations, succession planning, and expansion.

-Increasing the financial resilience of child care businesses and improving job quality with industry-focused resources and consulting, cooperative conversions, and worker-centered purchasing cooperatives.
+Increasing the financial resilience of businesses and improving job quality with industry-focused resources and consulting, cooperative conversions, and worker-centered purchasing cooperatives.

-Strengthening and scaling worker-ownership in the home care industry with strategic planning, business consulting, and cooperative conversions.
+Strengthening and scaling employee ownership in the home care industry with strategic planning, business consulting, and cooperative conversions.